ShaneFrench/AcronymJavaPuzzle/README.md

 # AcronymJavaPuzzle

 ## I tried this conversion challenge with the knowledge of Java I had gained through the Data Academy and a little knowledge I had prior to this.
-(I realise I spelt the class name wrong)
+(I realise I spelt the class name wrong afterwards)

 __1)__ First of all I created the array of Strings in which needed to be converted.